wanderdust/coin-cnn-webapp/readme.md

 ************

-# Installation instructions for windows users
+# Installation instructions for windows

 Pytorch library will be difficult to install via `pip` using windows, that's why windows users might prefer using `conda` as their environment manager.
 Before you start make sure you have `node.js` and `conda` or `miniconda` installed.